How to Find Your Ideal Cannabis Dose

 Most marijuana medical professionals suggest starting with only 2.5 mg and building only one milligram at a time.
 Having dosed with the small amount, you wait an hour before taking that second puff.
 While you wait, you should study your response, even making notes in a diary.
 You are the best witness to how it is fixing your ailment.

-If you are satisfied with the smallest dose, you may have found your silver bullet.
-But, you may need to go a little further.
+You may have found your silver bullet if you are satisfied with the smallest dose.
+But you may need to go a little further.
 So, up the ante on your next try.
 When you increase the dose and frequency incrementally in this way, you work yourself to the most rewarding combination.

 Be careful what you eat.

-When it comes to edibles, you may want to try microdosing which is just another form of titration.
-The risk with edibles is that you will overdose because edibles take longer to take effect which tempts you to telescope your dosing trying to provoke the effects.
+When it comes to edibles, you may want to try microdosing, which is another form of titration.
+The risk with edibles is that you will overdose because edibles take longer to take effect, which tempts you to telescope your dosing, trying to provoke the effects.

 In the case of dispensary edibles, you need clear labeling on content and potency.
-But, until you do some research, you won’t know the value of the THC: CBD ratio.
-If you also keep a medicating log, you will have more information at hand to measure the dosing effectiveness.
+But until you do some research, you won’t know the value of the THC: CBD ratio.
+If you also keep a medication log, you will have more information at hand to measure the dosing effectiveness.

 Watch your tolerance.

 The more you use, the more tolerant you become of cannabis’s good and bad effects.
 Tolerance means it takes more cannabis to produce the same effect.
-That means you will slowly become tolerant of the negative side-effects.
-But, it also means you may need higher dosage or stronger potency to get the same positive effects.
+That means you will slowly become tolerant of the negative side effects.
+But it also means you may need a higher dosage or stronger potency to get the same positive effects.

-If you are unconfutable with the tolerance, you can switch strain, brand, or edible.
-What you must do is pay attention to how things are going.
+If you are uncomfortable with the tolerance, you can switch strains, brands, or edibles.
+You must pay attention to how things are going.

 Closing thoughts.